Add Your Business/Event

 The gay scene is very small compared with other countries in Asia, and it is unlikely to be the main focus on your trip to the country.
 However, there are a number of gay bars and other gay businesses – although these do tend to keep a low profile.

-Online services such as Fridae.com, Grindr, etc. are the best way to ‘meet the locals’ particularly outside of Hanoi or Ho Chi Minh.
-Be aware that Facebook is blocked in Vietnam (as at March 2012).
+Online services, websites and apps such as Grindr, etc. are the best way to ‘meet the locals’, particularly outside of Hanoi or Ho Chi Minh.

 Singapore, Thailand, Malaysia, Philippines, Laos, Indonesia, Japan, South Korea, Sweden, Finland, Denmark, and Norway passport holders can enter Vietnam for a limited period without a visa (for either 15 or 30 days).
 Everyone else needs a visa.